Eneroth3/sketchup-community-lib/README.md

 ### Copy and Paste Code

-Ugly but straight forward.
-When just one method or two are needed this may be the most efficient approach.
+Ugly but straightforward.
+When just one method or two are needed this is the simplest approach.

 ### Manual Installation